Weiyuan-Lane/a2a-mcp-sample/README.md

 # Principles

-- In development, most if not all webservers containing agent(s), or adk-web, or adk web-server, will run on port 8080, for ease of local debuggability
+- In development, most if not all webservers containing agent(s), or adk-web, or adk web-server, will start numbering from port 8080, for ease of local debuggability
   - From docker-compose, we might expose it on a different port externally.
 Check `docker-compose.yml` for the latest updated value here

 # Concepts